 Bringing Canadian Arts to Cervantino

-In 2019, Canada will be the guest country at the Festival Internacional Cervantino—one of the largest performing arts festivals in the world.
-From October 9 to 27, the festival will showcase Canada’s vibrant and diverse arts sector on the stages and streets of Guanajuato, Mexico.
+In 2019, Canada was the guest country at the Festival Internacional Cervantino—one of the largest performing arts festivals in the world.
+From October 9 to 27, the festival showcased Canada’s vibrant and diverse arts sector on the stages and streets of Guanajuato, Mexico.

 The Canada Council for the Arts is proud to support Canada’s participation as guest country at the 2019 Festival Internacional Cervantino in collaboration with our partners, Global Affairs Canada and the Embassy of Canada in Mexico.